 After the recording session, you can modify the script with regular C, Visual Basic, VB Script, or Javascript code or control flow statements.

 The following sections describe the scripting options.
-For C scripts you can only set the Basic options.
-For non-C scripts, you can set additional Basic and Correlation options.
+For all scripts, see "Applying the Basic Options" on page 58.
+To set the correlation options for non-C scripts, see "Understanding the Correlation Options" on page 60.